benjamincrozat/legacy-blog/posts/16-seo-case-study.md

 Link building isn't most people's cup of tea.
 Myself included.
 But it needs to be done, because **it's one of the most critical ranking factors**.

-I essentially build them by posting community links on various popular websites in the niche (these links are also reused in newsletters, which is an additional channel of traffic);
+I essentially build them by posting community links on various popular websites in the niche (these links are also reused in newsletters, which is an additional channel of traffic).

+That way, I even naturally acquired some links from high authorities in the niche (on [JetBrains' blog](https://blog.jetbrains.com/phpstorm/), [Laravel.io](https://laravel.io), [Freek Van der Herten's blog](https://freek.dev) and [Larachat](https://larachat.co) for example).

 I also tried to post dofollow links on forums, but I now know **it doesn't work unless it's relevant to the conversation**. **You can get penalized for that**.
 Remove them ASAP if you can.

-I even naturally acquired some links from high authorities in the niche (on [JetBrains' blog](https://blog.jetbrains.com/phpstorm/), [Laravel.io](https://laravel.io), [Freek Van der Herten's blog](https://freek.dev) and [Larachat](https://larachat.co) for example).

 ## Reports for each month since the beginning